 1968 also saw the first Bearded Collies arrive in Australia when Ab and Val Aumann brought in Hopsack of Tambora, Edenborough Star Trek and Rushmoor Loyal Crusader from UK.
 The latter two produced the first litter born here, with Fetlara Lanark becoming our first home-bred Champion, campaigned to title by Howard Smith before being exported to NZ in 1979.
 Then Dynenooks Diplomat was imported by Graham Kerr, and Keith and Bette Higgins also brought Penreens Annie Laurie into NSW and Calderin Leal into the ACT.
 This last named dog put Bearded Collies on the map here by wining 11 Best in Shows and 33 Best in Group.

 Ch Calderin Leal (Imp UK) is featured on the cover of the 1978 Year Book (pictured).
 This pocket-sized book was amazing for its time!
-It was produced in conjunction with the Bearded Collie Clubs of Victoria and NSW, together with the then Bearded Collie Social Club of South Australia.
-It contains photos of all major winners at Bearded Collie Clubs and Royal Shows, plus 3-generation pedigrees.
-In other words, within ten years the Bearded Collie had been established on the best of British lines within Australia.
+Produced by the Bearded Collie Social Club of South Australia, it contains photos of all major winners of Bearded Collie Clubs and Royal Shows, plus 3-generation pedigrees.
+Within one decade, the Bearded Collie was firmly established in Australia based on the best British lines.

 Comparison between the Old English Sheepdog and the Bearded Collie

 |Body proportions||A profusely coated strong, thick-set, muscular, able-bodied dog, compact but with great symmetry, free of legginess.||A lean active dog with a body longer than high in an approximate proportion of 5-4, measured from point of chest to point of buttock.|

 |Topline||Standing slightly lower at the shoulder than the loin||Straight|